2023 TNSHA Youth Leadership Team Application DEADLINE Dec. 31, 2023.

 - Incomplete applications will not be accepted

-- Approved applications will then participate in an interview with the TNSHA Executive Committee either in person or via online platform.
+- Approved applications will then participate in an interview with TNSHA Board members either in person or via online platform.

 - All applications will be processed and the Leadership Team structure will be organized prior to the TNSHA annual banquet.

 - The Leadership Team will, at a minimum, consist of a President, Vice President and Secretary.
-Additional positions and committee’s may be formed at the discretion of the Executive committee.
+Additional positions and committee’s may be formed at the discretion of the Executive board.

-Leadership Team shall consist of the following: President, Vice President, Secretary
+Leadership Team Executive Board shall consist of the following: President, Vice President, Secretary, Treasurer

 1. The duties of the President shall be as follows: preside over all meetings of this association, appoint any necessary committee; attend Tennessee Stock Horse Association Board meetings, report previous year’s activities at the annual banquet, and other duties as required.